craigrmc/alignment/essay.md

 ### 3C New Era Software Engineering

+It is an incredible perspective to watch the AIs get smarter as a Senior Software Engineer.
+Enter the field by building software in extremely slow, tedious, and error prone ways.
+Overtime get access to better tools that increase productivy and reliability.
+Finaly to a point where there is limitless access to the smartess college professor on the planet that operates lighting fast and is more than willing to write all the code on demand.
+The AIs are not yet superirior across all domains, but they have already become the most knowelgable entities in software engineer.
+It is truely shocking.

 Vibe coding is not Software Engineering, at least not by default.
 The current proto-AIs are training to convert text to code, but they are not yet trained to fully replace Software Engineering.
 It will probably be the 2030s before the AGIs are competent enough to follow the discipline.
 In the 2020s the field will change, just like it has always changed.
 Take a look back in time and try to build something in the 1990s without modern tools.
 It will soon be possible to point an AI at a codebase and have it write all the tests for every method and every class to the point where it reaches 99% code coverage.
 They will look over every single merge request for errors.
 They can reorganize the wiki documentation and find security vulnerabilities.
 There are so many use-cases that it is hard to believe that things would stay the same for much longer.
 It's just that the AIs are just not smart enough to do it alone yet.

 Maybe in the 2030s humans will only handle the high level logic and let the AGIs handle the low level details.
 Humans write all the functional and non-functional requirements, draw the architecture diagrams, and define the relational database tables.
 AGIs write all the code and tests however they see fit.
 Then humans will run each iteration, making adjustments to the requirements and providing suggestions to the UI / UX on the front-end.
 Just keep running iterations until it is ready for prod, then the AGIs go and deploy it.